bbc/vc2_conformance/docs/source/user_guide/decoder_testing.rst

 The VC-2 decoder conformance testing procedure is described below.
-In summary, each of the bitstreams generated in the previous step (:ref:`guide-generating-test-cases`), we will be decoded user the candidate decoder and the resulting raw video compared with a reference decoding.
+In summary, each of the bitstreams generated in the previous step (:ref:`guide-generating-test-cases`), we will be decoded using the candidate decoder and the resulting raw video compared with a reference decoding.